arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 1. Navigate to [Windows Azure Management Portal](http://manage.windowsazure.com).
 You will be prompted for your **Microsoft Account** credentials if you are not already signed in.

-1. Click **Service Bus** within the left pane.
+1. Click **Service Bus** in the left pane.

 	![Configuring Windows Azure Service Bus](Images/configuring-windows-azure-service-bus.png?raw=true)

 	_Configuring Windows Azure Service Bus_

 1. Create a Service Namespace.
 A service namespace provides an application boundary for each application exposed through the Service Bus and is used to construct Service Bus endpoints for the application.
-To create a service namespace, click **Create** on the bottom bar.
+To create a service namespace, click **Create** in the bottom bar.

  	![Creating a new namespace](Images/creating-a-new-namespace.png?raw=true)

 	_Creating a new namespace_

 1. In the **Create A Namespace** dialog box, enter a name for your service **Namespace** and select a **Region** for your service to run in.
-Service names must be globally unique as they are hosted in the cloud and accessible by those to whom you grant access.
+Service names must be globally unique since they are hosted in the cloud and available to anyone who has been granted access.

  	![Create A Namespace Dialog Box](Images/create-a-namespace-dialog-box.png?raw=true)